 - Zucchini - 3 medium zucchinis will yield 2 cups packed grated zucchini

 This chocolate zucchini cake comes together in minutes.
 Just make sure you beat the dry ingredients and zucchini long enough to form a dough.

 - Mix all the ingredients together until it forms a dry powder.

 - Wash, dry, and grate the zucchinis using a box grater with medium holes.
 Do NOT squeeze out any of the extra water.
-The moisture from the zucchini will create the thick dough.
+The moisture from the zucchini is needed to make the thick dough.

-- Add the grated zucchini to the dry ingredients and beat until a stiff dough forms.
-Once all the dry ingredients are mixed in, stop
+- Add the grated zucchini to the dry ingredients and beat with a stand mixer until a stiff dough forms.
+Once all the dry ingredients are mixed in, stop mixing.

-- Spread or press the batter in a 9×13 pan and bake.
+- Spread or press the batter in a 9x13 pan and bake.

 - Cool and frost before serving.